 Parameter Unit Value Source Articulated lorry load size - waste to landfill tonnes 18.2 Project-specific assumption.
-(65% by bulker, 35% by RCV) Articulated lorry load size - waste to the ERF tonnes 18.2 Articulated lorry load size - Export of FGT residues tonnes 27.1 Project-specific assumption Articulated lorry load size - Export of IBA tonnes 29 Articulated lorry load size - Import of lime tonnes 27.5 Articulated lorry load size - Import of activated carbon tonnes 21 Articulated lorry load size - Import of ammonia tonnes 10 Articulated lorry load size - Import of fuel oil tonnes 32 Articulated lorry load size - Export of ferrous metals from the Proposed Development tonnes 17 Articulated lorry load size - Export of oversize bottom ash from the Proposed Development tonnes 14
+(65% by bulker, 35% by RCV) Articulated lorry load size - waste to the ERF tonnes 18.2 Articulated lorry load size - Export of FGT residues tonnes 27.1 Project-specific assumption Articulated lorry load size - Export of IBA tonnes 29 Articulated lorry load size - Import of lime tonnes 27.5 Articulated lorry load size - Import of activated carbon tonnes 21 Articulated lorry load size - Import of ammonia tonnes 10 Articulated lorry load size - Import of fuel oil tonnes 32 Articulated lorry load size - Export of ferrous metals from the Proposed Development tonnes 17 Articulated lorry load size - Export of oversize bottom ash from the Proposed Development tonnes 14 Articulated lorry CO 2 factor - 100% loaded kg CO 2 /km 0.96235 BEIS "Greenhouse gas reporting: conversion factors Articulated lorry CO 2 factor - 0% loaded kg CO 2 /km 0.64607 2020" HGV (all diesel) Articulated (>3.5- 33t) Waste distance to landfill (one way) km 80 Distance from Ford to Biffa's Redhill Landfill in Surrey (closest active landfill).

-&lt;sup>4 Reagents are currently assumed to be sourced from existing suppliers for the Lakeside Energy from Waste facility near Slough, which is also a Joint Venture between Grundon Waste Management and Viridor Waste Management.
+4 Reagents are currently assumed to be sourced from existing suppliers for the Lakeside Energy from Waste facility near Slough, which is also a Joint Venture between Grundon and Viridor.
 However, during the development of the ERF, the possibility of using suppliers closer to the site will be examined.
 Therefore, the current assessment is conservative with regards transport distances for reagents to the site.

-Parameter Unit Value Source Articulated lorry CO 2 factor - 100% loaded kg CO2/km 1.02676 BEIS "Greenhouse gas reporting: conversion factors Articulated lorry CO 2 factor - 0% loaded kg CO2/km 0.67711 2017" HGV (all diesel) Articulated (>3.5- 33t) Waste distance to landfill (one way) km 80 Distance from Ford to Biffa's Redhill Landfill in Surrey (closest active landfill).
-Waste distance to ERF (one way) km 60 Average distance for current Lakeside deliveries IBA distance to recovery km 110 Distance to Brentford FGT residues distance to recovery km 259 Distance to OCO, Suffolk Ferrous metals distance to recovery km 5 HD white Lime distance to the Proposed Development km 354 Lhoist, with distribution from Buxton Activated carbon distance to the Proposed Development km 306 CPL Activated Carbons, manufactured/distributed from James Durrans Group in Bilston Ammonia distance to the Proposed Development km 259 Brenntag, with distribution from Thetford Fuel oil distance to the Proposed Development km 50 General assumption Mass of waste tonnes 275,000 Planning application Mass of IBA tonnes 49,600 Approximately 18% of total waste Mass of FGT residues tonnes 10,622 Approximately 4% of total waste Mass of recovered ferrous metals tonnes 5,100 Project-specific assumption Mass of oversize bottom ash tonnes 2,330 Mass of lime tonnes 5,147 1 Mass of activated carbon tonnes 74 Mass of activated carbon Mass of ammonia tonnes tonnes 74 979
+Parameter Unit Value Source Waste distance to ERF (one way) km 60 Average distance for current Lakeside deliveries 5 IBA distance to recovery km 110 Distance to Brentford FGT residues distance to recovery km 259 Distance to OCO, Suffolk Ferrous metals distance to recovery km 5 HD white Lime distance to the Proposed Development km 354 Lhoist, with distribution from Buxton Activated carbon distance to the Proposed Development km 306 CPL Activated Carbons, manufactured/distributed from James Durrans Group in Bilston Ammonia distance to the Proposed Development km 259 Brenntag, with distribution from Thetford Fuel oil distance to the Proposed Development km 50 General assumption Mass of waste tonnes 275,000 Planning application Mass of IBA (including oversize) tonnes 50,100 Approximately 18% of total waste Mass of FGT residues tonnes 11,400 Approximately 4% of total waste Mass of recovered ferrous metals tonnes 3,800 Project-specific assumption Mass of lime tonnes 5,700 Mass of activated carbon tonnes 74 Mass of ammonia tonnes 1,420 Mass of fuel oil tonnes 280

 The carbon burden of transporting the waste is determined by calculating the total number of loads required and multiplying it by the transport distance to generate an annual one-way vehicle distance.
 This is multiplied by the respective empty and full carbon dioxide factor for HGVs to determine the overall burden of transport.
 It is recognised that this is conservative, as it may be possible to coordinate HGV movements to reduce the number of trips.
-In addition, as explained in footnotes 4 and 5, the transport distances assumed within the assessment are conservative and may be shorter in reality.
+In addition, as explained in the footnotes to Table 11, the transport distances assumed within the assessment are conservative and may be shorter in reality.

-&lt;sup>5 In the absence of project-specific data, the average distance for current deliveries from a reference plant of the Applicants has been assumed.
+5 In the absence of project-specific data, the average distance for current deliveries from a reference plant of the Applicants has been assumed.
 It is expected that a proportion of the waste accepted at the ERF will be sourced closer than 60 km to the site.
 Therefore, the current assessment is conservative.